EdlVaiss/MultiClientChat/README.md

 Known issues(solving in process):

-(SOLVED) if you use chat through standard command prompt window and type message using ciryllic symbols, it comes corrupted to chat partner, though in IDE console ciryllic mesages are displayed right.
+[SOLVED] if you use chat through standard command prompt window and type message using ciryllic symbols, it comes corrupted to chat partner, though in IDE console ciryllic mesages are displayed right.

-Each message must not be longer than 245 bytes
+[SOLVED] Each message must not be longer than 245 bytes

 Regret, it doesn't yet work with proxy